bergwald/bergwald.github.io/_posts/2022-06-05-neural-networks.md

 #### **Rectified Linear Unit (ReLU)**

 ReLU is a non-linear activation function with range \\([0, ∞)\\).
-ReLU is less computionally expensive than other activation functions because it involves simpler mathemtical operations, and therefore allows for faster training.
-Moreover neural networks using ReLU benefit from ***sparse activation***: not all neurons in a hidden are activated (activation > 0).
+ReLU is less computationally expensive than other activation functions because it involves simpler mathematical operations, and therefore allows for faster training.
+Moreover neural networks using ReLU benefit from ***sparse activation***: not all neurons in a hidden layer are activated (activation > 0).
 However, ReLU neurons can suffer from the ***dying ReLU problem***.

 $$ReLU(x) = max(0, x)$$